JustinPealing/html-query-plan/README.md

 ## Browser Support

-html-query-plan uses `display: table` and so won't layout correctly in IE7 or earlier.

-The `<canvas>` element is used to draw lines between nodes, so these lines will only show in browsers with canvas support (IE9+).
+Should work just fine in any modern browser.
+Tested in Chrome, Firefox and IE9+.
+IE8 and earlier have known issues.

 ## Icons

 The icons used are adapted from the Fat Cow "Farm Fresh" web icons pack, which can be found at (http://www.fatcow.com/free-icons).
-(Unfortunately some of the adapting was done by me and I'm no artist - I apologise unreservedly for mangling someone else's masterpiece)